headspace Greensborough is a welcoming environment where young people aged 12 - 25 years can access confidential & FREE support:

 Occasionally we will need to take your details and call you back at a more suitable time, we will endeavour to return your call as soon as possible.

-If you wish to refer a young person and they are under 16, we do encourage you to discuss the referral with their parents and friends prior to contacting us.
+If you wish to refer a young person and they are under 16, we do encourage you to discuss the referral with their parents or guardians prior to contacting us.

 You can also encourage the young person to call us, drop in or invite their parents and friends to call on their behalf.